joostmeijles/xc9-k8s/k8s/README.md

 ```
 PS> kubectl apply -f ./k8s/nginx-ingress.yaml
 ```
-> `nginx-ingress.yaml` is [this](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml)) + Linux node selector.
+> `nginx-ingress.yaml` is [this](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml) + Linux node selector.

-1. A cloud provider specific, Azure part:
+2. A cloud provider specific, Azure part:
 ```
 PS> kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/cloud-generic.yaml
 ```

 ## Add External DNS configuration
-By default you will only have a Ip configured for you cluster.
+By default you will have an IP configured for you cluster.
 It of course more convenient to have a DNS name assigned to it.
 As prerequisite you need to have a domain name and Azure DNS zone setup (see [here](https://docs.microsoft.com/en-us/azure/dns/dns-domain-delegation)).

 To dynamic DNS provisioning for your cluster we use an [external-dns](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/azure.md) service, to set it up;